-James Hile was recently appointed director of bands at Elmhurst College, where his responsibilities include conducting the Wind Ensemble, teaching classes in music education, and administering all aspects of the band program.
+James Hile was recently appointed director of bands at Elmhurst University, where his responsibilities include conducting the Wind Ensemble, teaching classes in music education, and administering all aspects of the band program.

 A product of Southern California public schools, Hile earned a bachelor of arts degree in music education from UCLA.
 He then taught at Santa Monica High School, where he established what many considered to be one of the finest high school band programs in California.
 He completed a master of science degree in music education and a doctorate in education at the University of Illinois.
 Hile studied conducting with Harry Begian, Clarence Sawhill and David Whitwell, and studied arranging with James Curnow, Mark Hindsley and F. Kelly James.